parsonsmatt/command-pattern/input-effects.md

   it "uhh" do
     x, y, z = 1, 2, 3
     expect(FooResult).to receive(:insert).with(x, y, z)
-    expext(Foo.new.my_funct x, y, z).to eq 6
+    expext(Foo.new.my_func x, y, z).to eq 6
   end
 end
 ```

 Note:

-You might recognize the law of demeter.
-The fewer expectations you have on your inputs, the easier your code is to deal with, and the less likely it is to be fragile.
-In this example, we just pass in the length of the users collection directly.
+Recommendation of Demeter.
+You might recognize the law of Demeter.
+The fewer
+expectations you have on your inputs, the easier your code is to deal with, and
+the less likely it is to be fragile.
+In this example, we just pass in the
+length of the users collection directly.

 # Input effects are ezpz